andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-android.md

 ms.date: 07/20/2018
 ms.author: andret
 ms.custom: aaddev
+#Customer intent: As an application developer, I want to learn how Android native apps can call an API that requires access tokens by Azure AD v2.0 endpoint.
 ---

-# Sign in users and call the Microsoft Graph API from an Android app
+# Quickstart: Sign in users and call the Microsoft Graph API from an Android app

 This quickstart contains a code sample that demonstrates how a native Android application can sign in personal, work and school accounts, get an access token, and call the Microsoft Graph API.